-Khartoum : A Sudanese court on Saturday charged ousted President Omar al-Bashir, on trial for corruption, with illegal acquisition and use of foreign funds, offences which could put him behind bars for a decade.
+KHARTOUM: A Sudanese court on Saturday charged ousted president Omar al-Bashir, on trial for corruption, with illegal acquisition and use of foreign funds.

-"My office manager... received a call from the office of Saudi Crown Prince Mohamed bin Salman saying he has a 'message' that will be sent on a private jet,'' Bashir said during the trial.
+Asked about the source, Bashir (75) admitted to receiving funds from Saudi royals.
+"My office manager received a call from the office of Saudi Crown Prince Mohamed bin Salman saying he has a 'message' that will be sent on a private jet," Bashir said during the trial.

-"We were told that the Crown Prince did not want his name to appear (linked to the transaction)... and if the funds were deposited with Sudan's bank or the finance ministry, the source would have to be identified," he said.
-The former President, 75, also said that "the funds were not used for his own private interest, but as donations".
+"We were told that the crown prince did not want his name to appear (linked to the transaction), and if the funds were deposited with Sudan's bank or the finance ministry, the source would have to be identified," he said.

 The judge said illegal acquisition of wealth was punishable by up to 10 years in jail, while illicit use of foreign funds carried up to three years.
 An investigator had previously told the court that Bashir received USD 90 million in cash from Saudi royals.